PhoenixSmaug/Str8ts/README.md

 A Str8ts puzzle consists of a 9x9 board that must be filled according to the following rules:

 1. Each white cell must be filled with a number between 1 and 9, so that each number appears at most once in each row and column.
-2. Each compartment (a vertical or horizontal row of white cells that is not interrupted by black cells) must contain a consecutive sequence of numbers in any order.
+2. Each compartment (a connected vertical or horizontal group of white cells) must contain a consecutive sequence of numbers in any order.
 For example, $4,2,5,3$ would be a valid solution for a compartment with four cells, while $4,2,5,1$ would not be.
 3. Black cells do not have to be filled with a number.
 If a black cell contains a number at the beginning, this number cannot appear in a white cell in the row or column.

 To summarize, Str8ts is a Sudoku modification where some cells are black and do not need to be filled and the block constraints are replaced by compartment constraints.
+The [German Wikipedia page](https://de.wikipedia.org/wiki/Str8ts) gives two example puzzles and their solution, which can illustrate the initially somewhat confusing rules of Str8ts.

 ### NP-Completeness